Is this a pathway into university?

 The Passport to Volunteering is for students aged over 14 so they can gain recognition for their CUA volunteering activities, such as assisting in running clubs or helping out at graduation ceremonies.

-The CUA Portal holds all of the information regarding Learning Destinations and validated activities, while also offering a range of online activities which children can complete on the site.
+The Children's University Portal holds all of the information regarding Learning Destinations and validated activities, while also offering a range of online activities which children can complete on the site.
 Furthermore, members are able to complete and submit online forms for review by their in-school coordinator.

 How do I access the Portal?